-ii.
-Requirement for categories of asylum seekers to report to designated offices41
+G. (ii) Requirement for categories of asylum seekers to report to designated offices

+- 2.66.
 The power of the DG to dictate that categories of asylum seekers report to designated offices will effectively amount to a barrier to the asylum process.
 If a person falling within one category attempts to apply for asylum at the incorrectly designated refugee office then he or she would be effectively barred from applying at the office that the individual has reported to.
 This could result in delays in the individual's asylum application through no fault of his or her own.
+This requirement assumes that asylum seekers have the money and resources to travel to far flung Refugee Offices that are outside the province they reside in. - 2.67.
 We are of the opinion that the requirement that only certain categories of asylum applicants will be assisted at a given office serves to discriminate against all other categories.
-Should the requirement be exercised in a manner that amounts to unlawful discrimination then the DG exercise of his powers will not pass constitutional muster.
+Should the requirement be exercised in a manner that amounts to unlawful discrimination then the DG exercise of his powers will not pass constitutional muster. - 2.68.
+This strict application of this power has the potential to violate Article 3 of the UN Convention on the Status of Refugees, to which South Africa did not enter a reservation.
+Article 3 provides that:-